enhance-dev/enhance.dev/app/docs/md/learn/practices/architect-migration.md

   - "arc.codes": https://arc.codes
 ---

 Enhance uses [Architect](https://arc.codes) under the hood for local development and deployment.
-It is possible to migrate between a typical Architect project structure and the Enhance file based routing.
+It is possible to migrate between a typical Architect project structure and the Enhance file-based routing.
 It is also possible to mix the two approaches together in the same app.
 They are incrementally adoptable in both directions.

 ## How are they different
-Enhance uses file based routing so that a route handler responds based on its file name and the folder it is in.
+Enhance uses file-based routing so that a route handler responds based on its file name and the folder it is in.
 Architect apps use the .arc manifest folder to specify the connection between route and handler.

 Enhance project routes are in effect an Architect route handler with the data API and HTML response split into two files.
 Enhance also includes the Enhance SSR renderer for expanding Custom Elements on the server.